shhossain/computer_science/Algorithms/readme.md

 Basically, an Algorithm is a step-by-step procedure, which defines a set of instructions to be executed in a certain order to get the desired output.

 ## [Time Complexity](Time%20Complexity/readme.md)
 The time complexity of an algorithm is an estimate of how much time it will take for an algorithm to run for a selected input.
+In other words, it describes how the run time of an algorithm grows as the input size grows.
 By calculating the time complexity, we can find out whether the algorithm is fast enough without implementing it.
 Normally written as O Notation but Ω and Θ Notation are also used.
 An algorithm's time complexity can range from constant to factorial.

 ## [Space Complexity](Space%20Complexity/readme.md)
-The space complexity of an algorithm refers to the total amount of memory space used by the algorithm while it is executed, including the space of the input values.
+The space complexity of an algorithm refers to the total amount of memory space used by the algorithm.
+It’s the space of the input values and the space used while it is executed.
 Normally written as O Notation but Ω and Θ Notation are also used.
 An algorithm's space complexity can range from constant to factorial but is normally closer to the input size.

 ## Algorithm Design Techniques
 When creating algorithms there are a few techniques that can be used to reduce the time complexity of an algorithm.
 This allows for larger inputs to be calculated at faster times.